pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 This assignment counts towards your project grade, not your lab grade.
 You may earn up to 100 points.
 If you earn fewer (e.g. because you missed lab on {{page.assigned | date: "%a, %b %d" }}, you'll have the oppoortunity to earn more points in later phases of the project to make up for it.

+There is nothing to "hand in", or "submit" in the traditional sense, other than the physical paper flip chart that you work on this week.
+Your mentor will take a picture of that flip chart and add it to your repo for your reference.
+Every other part of your work will be checked by the instructional staff reviewing your work directly on Github.

 <style>
 div.grade { margin: 2em; padding: 1em; border: 2px solid #0c0; background-color: #efe; }